 PRAXIS Exam: All students must take the PRAXIS exam during the internship year.
 This includes students who enter the program with a master's degree in School Psychology if they have not already taken the exam.
 The program does not require a certain score for completing the program, however, documentation of the test score(s) must be provided to the Internship Director before receiving a passing grade for internship.
-Currently, the Utah State Office of Education (USOE) has determined that a minimum score of 700 (the median national score) must be obtained on the PRAXIS exam to be fully credentialed in the state of Utah.
-The exam may be retaken by anyone scoring less than 700, and USOE currently plans to set a state cut score after the PRAXIS exam shave been in place for two years.
-NASP requires a minimum score of 660 on the PRAXIS exam as one requirement for the NCSP (Nationally Certified School Psychologist) credential
+Currently, the Utah State Office of Education (USOE) has determined that a minimum score of 660 (the median national score) must be obtained on the PRAXIS exam to be fully credentialed in the state of Utah.
+The exam may be retaken by anyone scoring less than 660, and USOE currently plans to set a state cut score after the PRAXIS exams have been in place for two years.
+NASP requires a minimum score of 660 (old scale) or 135 (new 2008 scale) on the PRAXIS exam as one requirement for the NCSP (Nationally Certified School Psychologist) credential